 Anonymization is a hot topic of discussion.
 We are generating and collecting huge amounts of data, more than ever before.
 A lot of this data is personal and needs to be handled sensitively.
 In recent times, we’ve also seen the introduction of the GDPR stipulating that only anonymized data may be used extensively and without privacy restrictions.

 For a number of years, we have been working with anonymization using KNIME.
 In this blog we would like to share the nodes we’ve developed with the community.
 These nodes help address privacy requirements.
 For the purposes of this article, we assume you are familiar with various anonymization techniques and terms.
-Our walkthrough of the Privacy extension is based on this example workflow, which you can download for free from the KNIME Hub.
+Our walkthrough of the Privacy extension is based on and example workflow.

 Why are these anonymization nodes important?
 Lack of proper anonymization or pseudonymization introduces risks and, if there is a data breach, huge penalties are applied for non-GDPR compliance.
 Even if you think you have analyzed your data and believe it to be anonymized, our assessment node can measure the risks.
 Simple anonymization is not enough.

-- Demonstrate how to work with the new Privacy Extension for KNIME, which utilizes advanced anonymization techniques
+- Demonstrate how to work with the Redfield Privacy Nodes for KNIME, which utilizes advanced anonymization techniques

 The reference data we use is from the computer game FIFA 19.
 It contains “personal” data about real football players - their names, physical parameters, ages, salaries, clubs, positions and some in-game parameters.

 Introducing the Redfield Privacy Nodes

 Our Privacy Extension contains three different node types, which handle these areas: basic anonymization, hierarchical anonymization, and assessment node.